InspiryThemes/realhomes-docs/docs/index.md

 ## What's New in RealHomes v4.4.x?

-Explore the latest features and enhancements introduced in RealHomes v4.4.x:
+Explore the latest high-level features and major fixes introduced in RealHomes v4.4.x:

 - **Fusion – A Brand New Demo**
-  Experience the brand new **<a href="https://ultra.realhomes.io/fusion">Fusion Demo</a>** with a modern and trending real estate design.
+  Experience the brand new [Fusion Demo](https://ultra.realhomes.io/fusion) with a modern and trending real estate design.

 - **Admin Notifications for Property Edits**
   Get notified via email whenever a user edits their submitted property.